inesstsarah/cm2013_ht25_project/README.md

 ````

-To run inference on holdout files, first make sure that all holdout files are in the data/holdout/ folder.
+To run inference on holdout files, first make sure that all holdout files are in the data/holdout/ folder and a model form training have been saved.
 Then run the following commands.
 ````

 cd Python